 Training and practical action of MTSS and RTI methods, where learning deficiencies were identified and addressed, was again successful.
-Training led to improved identification.
-Additional training will be continued this year to improve accurate identification and referrals.
+Training led to further improved identification and referrals.
 Additions to staffing and directed resources led to improved mitigation plans and the associated implementation.
 The plans were again significantly challenged by the ongoing statewide shortage of qualified employees.
 Planned staff positions continue to be difficult to fill, stretching current staff under strain to service current students.
-Portions of our actions were partially fulfilled in the 2023-24 school year and will be continued in the 2024-25 school year in this plan.
+Planned actions were partially fulfilled in the 2024-25 school year and will be continued in this plan for the 2025-26.